hitoshi-watase/sercrod/docs/reference/directives/include.md

     - `headers` (object of request headers).
   - Caches HTML per URL on the class in `_import_cache`.
   - On success, sets `node.innerHTML` to the fetched HTML, then removes `*import` / `n-import`.
-  - On failure, can mark the rendered element with `nablla-import-error` and either keep or drop the host based on `config.include.remove_element_if_empty`.
+  - On failure, can mark the rendered element with `sercrod-import-error` and either keep or drop the host based on `config.include.remove_element_if_empty`.

 For the injected HTML, the behavior is intentionally parallel: